comorment/gwas/README.md

-# Docker and Singularity containers for Polygenic Risk Score analysis
+# Docker and Singularity containers for Distributed Analysis

 Docker and Singularity containers to perform miscellaneous distributed analysis .
 Here are the all available tools: